-Build your resume and learn new skills in the Health & Wellness, BAS program.
+Build your resume and learn new skills in the Health Promotion and Education, BAS program.
 The curriculum will help you identify barriers to wellness, identify possible interventions, and help people work towards a life they enjoy more easily!
 You will learn how research works its magic in both science AND practice with an eye on applying those findings right away.

-The Health & Wellness Bachelor of Applied Science (BAS) degree is on a mission to create and manage programs that improve the health of individuals, communities, schools, and organizations.
+The Health Promotion and Education Bachelor of Applied Science (BAS) degree is on a mission to create and manage programs that improve the health of individuals, communities, schools, and organizations.
 We are committed to health equity and believe that people deserve access to and the ability to maintain physical and mental well-being.
 Our graduates are equipped with the skills they need to make a difference in the world.

 These are projects made by former students for a few of our Health Promotions courses.